lucadellasantina/ObjectFinder/docs/index.md

   <h3>Multiplatform architecture</h3>

-Whether your workstation relies on Microsoft Windows, macOS or Linux, ObjectFinder can run on your computer since it relies only on core Matlab functions./n
+Whether your workstation relies on Microsoft Windows, macOS or Linux, ObjectFinder can run on your computer since it relies only on core Matlab functions.<br>

 Having a single codebase for all platforms makes developing new features as well as fixing bugs a much faster and enjoyable journey.